-

 Habitat

-Shallow inshore waters on coral reefs, in the intertidal zone (reef flats) and near reef drop-offs
+Coral reefs, intertidal zone and near reef drop-offs

 Physical Characteristics